 Mine were noodle stalks with eyes that live in pastel coloured boxes by my heart.
 I discovered this in the 2nd ceremony, when I looked down with my inside eyes, and there they were (are..they are still there!) with their smiley eyes waving about like sea anenomes.
 That's where they hang out after surgery.
 I am very gentle closing the boxes, as they are delicate. ( its okay to stop reading now..it may get more insane) The Pintas are the visions, patterns etc, the Consult is when you chat with animal spirits, people you know, or Mother Ayahausca.
-She is the mother for sure, of all mothers.
-Definitely female, definitely a snake, and the Nada, is when you sleep and your ancestral pathway is cleared, everyone wants this one, its quite rare.
+She is the Mother for sure, of all Mothers.
+Definitely female, definitely a snake, and the Nada, is when you sleep and your ancestral pathway is cleared, everyone wants this one, it's the easiest and quite rare.

 In the first ceremony, the bed I was going for got nabbed so I went for my second choice, which turned out to better.
 It was nearer the toilet and the escape route, also known as a door.